Francisco Cascales: Life

-Very little is known about the writer’s family; he appears to have had a twin brother.
+Very little is known about the writer's family; he appears to have had a twin brother.
 He never mentions his parents in his works, nor does he talk of his family or their circumstances like other writers of the period, which has led some to speculate that he may have been a natural child.

 After studying grammar, he joined the military (1585) and travelled to the Netherlands and France.
 He spent a large part of his youth in these areas, before returning to Spain.
 He had contact with distinguished humanists of the period and travelled through Italy, where he perhaps attended university.
 In Cartagena, he befriended Luis Carrillo y Sotomayor, whose use of the culteranismo style he strongly opposed.

 It was also here that he wrote his work Discurso de la ciudad de Cartagena (1598), in which he praises the poets of the region.
 Here he obtained a post lecturing in rhetoric before teaching at the Seminario Mayor de San Fulgencio in Murcia.
 He seems to have composed several autos and comedias, now lost, for festivals in honour of this patron.
-Discursos históricos de la muy noble y muy leal ciudad de Murcia (1621), on the other hand, has been conserved, and is a work which he complied as a chronicler.
+Discursos históricos de la muy noble y muy leal ciudad de Murcia (1621), on the other hand, has been conserved, and is a work which he compiled as a chronicler.
 He married three times, but only had children with his final wife, the sister of poets Pedro and Bartolomé Ferrer Muñoz.
 While he was still young, it seems that he was imprisoned in the castle at Chinchilla.

 Part of his humanist ideology advocated what is known as eclectic imitation, a technique which he used widely in his own writings.
 As a poet he also earned the praise of his friend Lope de Vega in El laurel de Apolo.
-He also wrote Latin epigrams inspired by Marcus Valerius Martialis, and translated Horace’s Ars Poetica into Spanish.
+He also wrote Latin epigrams inspired by Marcus Valerius Martialis, and translated Horace's Ars Poetica into Spanish.
 He also composed the Florilegio de versificación and started an Epopeya del Cid which he was never able to complete.